The S&P/TSX Composite Index is a strong indicator for the Canadian equities market, but how are securities in the index weighted?

-The S&P/TSX Composite Index (INDEXTSI:OSPTX) is the principal market measure for Canadian equities markets, and is calculated and managed by S&P Dow Jones Indices.
+The S&P/TSX Composite Index (INDEXTSI:OSPTX) is the principal market measure for the Canadian equities market, and is calculated and managed by S&P Dow Jones Indices.

-The weightings of the index’s securities are determined through float-adjusted market capitalization.
+The weightings of the index’s securities are decided through float-adjusted market capitalization.
 In this method, market cap is determined by share price and the amount of outstanding shares available to the general public — restricted shares owned by other publicly held companies or company executives are excluded from the calculation.

 S&P/TSX Composite Index eligibility

 Stock liquidity must be 0.5, and is calculated by dividing the total number of shares traded over the past year by float-adjusted shares outstanding.
-The company needs to be incorporated, formed or established in Canada and have the TSX as its primary stock exchange listing.
+The company needs to be incorporated, formed or established in Canada and must have the TSX as its primary stock exchange listing.

 S&P/TSX Composite Index sectors

-6. Telecommunication services
+6. Communication services

 8. Consumer staples

-11. Real estate
+10. Real estate

 This is an updated version of an article originally published by the Investing News Network in 2014.